-Uveitis is swelling of the middle layer of the eye, which is called the uvea.
+Uveitis may occur from both infectious and non-infectious causes.
 The uvea supplies blood to the retina.
 The retina is the light-sensitive part of the eye that focuses the images you see and sends them to the brain.
-It is normally red due to its blood supply from the uvea.
+It’s normally red due to its blood supply from the uvea.

-The cause of uveitis is often not known and frequently occurs in otherwise healthy people.
-However, it can also be associated with another illness such as an autoimmune disorder or an infection from a virus or bacteria.
-Uveitis may cause blurred vision, floaters (dark floating spots in your field of vision), and eye pain.
+The cause of uveitis is often unknown and frequently occurs in otherwise healthy people.
+It can sometimes be associated with another illness such as an autoimmune disorder or an infection from a virus or bacteria.

 - rheumatoid arthritis